Current qualification accepted

 Workers moving to Wales who hold a qualification recognised by the Department of Education (England), the Northern Ireland Social Services Council or Scottish Social Service Council should complete aspects of the all Wales induction framework for health and social care that are pertinent to their role and the service setting and must also complete the Social Care Wales Principles and Values (children and young people) Award before applying to register.

-The All Wales induction framework for health and social care is a new induction framework for social care workers and healthcare support workers.
+The All Wales Induction Framework for Health and Social Care (AWIF) is a new induction framework for social care workers and healthcare support workers.
 It covers care and support for adults, and children and young people.
 It provides a structure for a common induction in health and social care across Wales and outlines the knowledge and skills new workers need to gain in the first six months of employment.

 All employers have a responsibility to make sure their new workers receive a suitable induction using this induction framework.
 Workers may be new to the role, organisation or sector.

-All registered persons are required to complete a total of 90 hours’ or 15 days’ PRTL for each three-year period of registration.
+All registered persons are required to complete a total of 90 hours’ or 15 days’ CPD for each three-year period of registration.